Netflix/metaflow-tools/aws/terraform/README.md

 ### Sagemaker Notebook stack

-The sagemaker-notebook subproject provisions an optional Jupyter notebook with access to the Metaflow api.
+The sagemaker-notebook subproject provisions an optional Jupyter notebook with access to the Metaflow API.

 Copy `example.tfvars` to `prod.tfvars` (or whatever environment name you prefer) and update that `env` name and the `region` as needed.